embeddedinn/embeddedinn.github.io/_posts/2017-05-14-Setting-up-my-blogging-environment.md

 ```

-In the case where I wass etting it up to write this page, I had to re-run `bundle install` after running the following commands since I did not install zlib in the first place.
+In the case where I was setting it up to write this page, I had to re-run `bundle install` after running the following commands since I did not install zlib in the first place.

 ```
 sudo apt-get install zlib1g-dev